Debyte404/temprepoforportfolio/README.md

 My skillset:

-python, webdev (open to learn new frameworks and plan on doing so ), server management, Telegram bot development, Simple React native apps ( cant show the projects because clients, but one of the apps was a app that overlayed over a web view of a website and sort of injected javascript into the website to extract info and modify the experience of the website ),
+python, webdev (open to learn new frameworks and plan on doing so ), server management, Telegram bot development, Simple React native apps ( cant show the projects because clients, but one of the apps was a app that overlayed over a web view of a website and sort of injected javascript into the website to extract info and modify the experience of the website ), flutter app development

 server management
 i know a bunch of docker and i have managed plenty of linux servers